Should you use an Electric Toothbrush or a Manual Toothbrush to Clean Your Braces?

 The key to successfully brushing teeth with braces using an electric toothbrush is to look for one with a small head, and soft bristles.
 It is best to apply gentle pressure and to allow the toothbrush to do the work for which it was intended.
 Take care around bands, brackets, and wires and remember to brush below and above the armature of the braces to ensure healthier gums.

-This is not to say a manual toothbrush will not suffice, but this type toothbrush could possibly lead to poor brushing in some people.
+This is not to say a manual toothbrush will not suffice, but this type of toothbrush could possibly lead to poor brushing in some people.
 Studies have also shown that people tend to brush for shorter periods of time when using a manual brush.
-According to Dr. Nima Hajibaik at Newpark Orthodontics in Alpharetta, Georgia, you should brush your teeth for at least two minutes at a time, twice a day.
+According to Our Roswell orthodontist, Dr. Nima Hajibaik at Newpark Orthodontics, you should brush your teeth for at least two minutes at a time, twice a day.
 He says to “learn to love your toothbrush.”
 This is especially true if you prefer using a manual toothbrush.